 ‘The things I prized most, that I received from my short 18 years as a Liaison Pilot and Army Aviator, is not the decorations or the satisfaction of fighting for my country.
 It is the friendships I have made and the comradeship I received during those wonderful years.
 You always knew that you were never alone.

-‘My comrades and I will meet again at that great Cub Strip in the sky that is open both ends, wide, with no pot holes to dodge or ditches along the sides, where the wind is never gusty, it is always straight down the runway and the sun never stops shining.
+‘My comrades and I will meet again at that high Cub Strip in the sky that is open both ends, full, with no potholes to dodge or ditches along the sides, where the wind is never gusty, it is always straight down the runway, and the sun never stops shining.

 ”You know my granddad was a good pilot when he was flying in the Army.’